nsha05/CovidZombieShooter/README.md

 # CovidZombieShooter
-This is a Covid themed zombie shooter style game I made using the Pygame Module My very first video game!
+This is a Covid themed zombie shooter style game I made using the Pygame Module.

+My very first video game!

 # Demo